 5% Dirty screen effect (DSE)

-The 5% dirty screen effect is base on a darker image, so this test is more important for any content that have dark scenes.
+The 5% dirty screen effect is based on a darker image, so this test is more important for any content that has dark scenes.

 Gray uniformity variance by model & unit